whiskyechobravo/kerko/docs/contributing.md

 ## Reporting issues

-Kerko issues may be submitted on [Kerko's issue tracker][Kerko_issues].

-KerkoApp issues may be submitted on [KerkoApp's issue tracker][KerkoApp_issues].

-Please consider the following guidelines:
+Before reporting an issue, please consider the following guidelines:

+- Try to identify whether the issue belongs to [Kerko] or to [KerkoApp].
+Then submit the issue to the proper issue tracker, either [Kerko's][Kerko_issues], or [KerkoApp's][KerkoApp_issues].
-- Make sure that the same issue has not already been reported or fixed in the repository.
+- Search existing issues, in case the same issue has already been reported or even fixed in the repository.
+- Describe what happened when you experienced the issue.
+Include the full traceback if an exception was raised.
 - Describe what you expected to happen.
 - If possible, include a minimal reproducible example to help others identify the issue.
-- Describe what actually happened.
-Include the full traceback if there was an exception.

 ## Making code changes